Instructions for Authors

 Article Processing Charges

 Mazandaran University of Medical Sciences has supported part of the publishing costs of the Journal of Pediatrics Review, article processing charges in the journal are limited to authors.
 Therefore, publishing an article in the Journal requires a publication fee that will be paid by the corresponding author following the acceptance of an article for publication, applied since June 2020.
-Apart from this Publication fee, the journal provides a Fast Track option for the authors.
-Fast reviewing and decision about the paper is the benefit of this option.
-The fee for Fast Track Publication is stated below.

 Apart from this Article Process Charges, there are no submission charges, page charges, or color charges.
 The fees to be paid following the acceptance of an article are indicated in the table below:

-Original and Review articles (Non-Iranian Authors) 50 US$ Normal
+Original and Review articles Non-Iranian 50 US$

-Review articles (Iranian Authors) 12,000,000 IR Rial
+12,000,000 IR Rial

-View: 32142 Time(s) | Print: 2540 Time(s) | Email: 96 Time(s) | 0 Comment(s)
+View: 34270 Time(s) | Print: 2741 Time(s) | Email: 96 Time(s) | 0 Comment(s)

 © 2024 CC BY-NC 4.0 | Journal of Pediatrics Review